opengisch/qfieldcloud-status/README.md

 ## Adding and updating an incident

 1. create a new file in `content/issues` with the name `[yyyy-mm-dd]-incident.md`
-2. copy the following block
+2. copy the following block.
+Make sure to replace the `[yyyy-mm-dd  hh:MM:00]` with the incident/update date and time in exactly this format and UTC!

 ```
 ---